-Suddeutsche Zeitung quickly realised it could not handle the exploitation of such massive amounts of data on its own and decided to get ICIJ on board.
-ICIJ had already demonstrated its ability to coordinate worldwide investigations numerous times in the past with the Offshore Leaks, the Lux Leaks and more recently the Swiss Leaks, for which they deployed Linkurious Enterprise.
-ICIJ mobilised “around 370 independent journalists from more than 100 media partners in over 80 countries”.
+Suddeutsche Zeitung quickly realized it could not handle the exploitation of such massive amounts of data on its own and decided to get ICIJ on board.
+ICIJ had already demonstrated its ability to coordinate worldwide investigations numerous times in the past with the Offshore Leaks such as the Lux Leaks and more recently the Swiss Leaks, for which they deployed Linkurious Enterprise.

-The initial challenge for ICIJ and the Suddeutsche Zeitung was to make these massive amounts of data exploitable by their network of investigative journalists around the world.
-This implied turning 11.5 unstructured million documents into something meaningful for journalist investigators.
+The initial challenge for ICIJ and Suddeutsche Zeitung was to make these massive amounts of data exploitable by their global network of investigative journalists.
+This implied turning 11.5 million unstructured documents into something meaningful for journalist investigators.

 Through its Data & Research unit, ICIJ provided the data analysis expertise to make the documents exploitable by reporters.
 They extracted the metadata of documents using Apache Solr and Tika, then connected all the information together using the leaked databases, creating a graph of nodes and edges.
 The data was stored in the Neo4j graph database.